tudelft3d/val3dity/README.md

 Think of it as [PostGIS ST_IsValid](http://postgis.net/docs/ST_IsValid.html), but for 3D primitives (PostGIS is only for 2D ones).

 It allows us to validate a 3D primitive, ie to verify whether it respects the definition as given in [ISO19107](http://www.iso.org/iso/catalogue_detail.htm?csnumber=26012) and GML/CityGML.
-The 3D primitives of GML are all supported:
+All the 3D primitives of GML are supported:

   - `<gml:MultiSurface>`
   - `<gml:CompositeSurface>`